If I have seen further than others, it is by standing upon the shoulders of giants.

 I do not see him in this light.
 I do not think that any one who has pored over the contents of that box which he packed up when he finally left Cambridge in 1696 and which, though partly dispersed, have come down to us, can see him like that.
 Newton was not the first of the age of reason.
 He was the last of the magicians, the last of the Babylonians and Sumerians, the last great mind which looked out on the visible and intellectual world with the same eyes as those who began to build our intellectual inheritance rather less than 10,000 years ago.

 After Newton, it became clear that modern science had surpassed anything achieved by the ancient world, and natural science and the humanities went their separate ways.
-Reverence for the secret wisdom of the ancients would survive in the weird Masonic pyramid on the back of the US one dollar bill, and in the novels of Dan Brown.
+Reverence for the secret wisdom of the ancients would survive in the novels of Dan Brown and in the weird Masonic pyramid on the back of the US one dollar bill.